Ezekiel: Christian tradition

+Ezekiel’s “renewed covenant “ with Israel promises to “remove your hearts of stone and put in a heart of flesh so you can follow my statutes” (EZ 37:21-27).
+This is quoted by the apostle Paul in his second letter to the Corinthians (3:3).
+Ezekiel’s visions of the 4 living creatures (EZ chapter 1), the battle against Gog of Magog (EZ chapters 38-39) and his vision of a river flowing from the temple EZ 47:1-12) are quoted and reinterpreted in Revelation (4:6, 20:7, 22:1).

 Ezekiel is commemorated as a saint in the liturgical calendar of the Eastern Orthodox Church—and those Eastern Catholic Churches which follow the Byzantine Rite—on July 21 (for those churches which use the traditional Julian Calendar, July 21 falls on August 5 of the modern Gregorian Calendar).
 Ezekiel is commemorated on August 28 on the Calendar of Saints of the Armenian Apostolic Church, and on April 10 in the Roman Martyrology.

 Certain Lutheran churches also celebrate his commemoration on July 21.

 Saint Bonaventure interpreted Ezekiel's statement about the "closed gate" as a prophecy of the Incarnation: the "gate" signifying the Virgin Mary and the "prince" referring to Jesus.
 This is one of the readings at Vespers on Great Feasts of the Theotokos in the Eastern Orthodox and Byzantine Catholic Churches.
 This imagery is also found in the traditional Catholic Christmas hymn "Gaudete" and in a saying by Bonaventure, quoted by Alphonsus Maria de' Liguori: "No one can enter Heaven unless by Mary, as though through a door."
 The imagery provides the basis for the concept that God gave Mary to humanity as the "Gate of Heaven" (thence the dedication of churches and convents to the Porta Coeli), an idea also laid out in the Salve Regina (Hail Holy Queen) prayer.

 John B. Taylor credits the subject with imparting the Biblical understanding of the nature of God.

 Islamic tradition

-Allah raised the dead at the request of the Prophet Ezekiel.
+Allah raised the dead at the request of Ezekiel.
 He is standing in a desert with skulls and bones scattered.
-The prophet is depicted with a halo in the form of flames, typical in Islamic arts.
+He is depicted with a halo in the form of flames, typical in Islamic arts.